kaba64/CPP-Multithreading-Programming-Sample-Codes/std_chrono/README.md

 ## The system_clock class:

 The class 'std::chrono::system_clock' represents the wall clock time obtained from the system-wide real-time wall clock.
-Its ticks are uniform and not adjustable.
+Its ticks are not uniform because the clock can be adjusted.

 It is the only standard C++ clock that can directly interoperate with C-style time, such as the type 'std::time_t'.